gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 44. Circuit Breaker

 If a service is down, we want to avoid continuously making calls to the service, till it gets time to recover.
-We will then send a default response such a case.
 If the number of request failures are above a threshold then we decide to return a default response.
-After a certain period we will allow certain request to hit the service and if the response is good, we will allow all the traffic.
+After a certain period we will allow few requests to hit the service and if the response is good, we will allow all the traffic.

 States